Pickled Bloody Mary

 How do you make this?

-Cut the pickles into long strips and pour some pickle juice in an ice cube tray.
-I put a piece of pickle in each hole and then put it in the freezer overnight.
+Cut the pickles into long strips and pour some pickle juice into an ice cube tray.
+In each cavity, place a piece of pickle and then freeze it overnight.

 Making the edible rim:

-Grind a handful of spicy tortilla chips fine and put some agave or honey in a small bowl.
-Dip the rim of your glass in the honey first, then in the tortillas.
-A delicious crunch!
+Crush a handful of spicy tortilla chips and put some agave or honey in a small bowl.
+First dip the rim of your glass in the honey, then in the chips.
+Delicious crunch!

-Put a few regular ice cubes and a few of my pickled ice cubes in the glass.
-Pour vodka with tabasco, then a few drops of Worcestershire sauce and top it off with tomato juice.
-Stir briefly.
+In the glass, add a few regular ice cubes and a few of my pickled ice cubes.
+Pour in vodka with Tabasco, then a few drops of Worcestershire sauce and top off with tomato juice.
+Stir a bit.

-Put everything you like as a snack on on a stick: olives, silver onions, chorizo, cheese cube and a pepper.
-Place them on top of the glass, along with a fresh celery stalk to nibble on.
-Let's partyyy!
+Skewer everything you like to snack on: olives, pearl onions, chorizo, cheese cube, and a pepper.
+Place them on top of the glass, along with a fresh celery stick to nibble on.
+Party!

 Tips

-• Those pickle ice cubes really make a difference.
-Let them really soak in.
+• The pickle ice cubes really make a difference.
+Let them come through well.

-• I alternate the toppings depending on what I have on hand: mini corn, radishes, even grilled pineapple!
+• I alternate the topping based on what I have at home: mini corn cobs, radishes, even grilled pineapple!

-• Want to make it extra festive with a salty rim?
-Use celery salt or chili salt instead of tortillas.
+• Extra festive with a salty rim?
+Use celery salt or chili salt instead of chips.

-• In the refrigerator: you can make the tomato base (without vodka) a day in advance.
+• In the fridge: the tomato base (without vodka) can be made a day in advance.

-• In the freezer: I only freeze the pickle ice cubes – not the rest.
+• In the freezer: I only freeze the pickle ice cubes – the rest not.

 Icon Fire